tairasoul/JCO/README.md

 # todo

 - figure out where to get fvars from
-  - fvars wil be gettable from a local json file, if you need any go [here](https://github.com/fheahdythdr/rco-fflags)
+  - fvars will be gettable from a local json file, if you need any go [here](https://github.com/fheahdythdr/rco-fflags)